majdalkilany/drf-auth/readme.md

-# Name of Peoject: django models
+# Name of Peoject: drf-auth

 ### Estimate of time needed to complete: 2 h